What is a Family Resource Center (FRC)?

-A community organization serving all types of families with fun and educational programs and activities, opportunities to meet one another and chances for their children to play together.
-FRC centers have understanding and knowledgeable staff, who know a lot about parenting and how children develop.
+An FRC is a community organization serving all types of families with fun and educational programs and activities, opportunities to meet one another and chances for their children to play together.
+They have understanding and knowledgeable staff, who know a lot about parenting and how children develop.
 They will make you feel welcome, ask you what you want and need for your family and connect you to useful offerings both within the FRC and outside in the community.
-The goal of an FRC is to help you find the tools and resources you need to keep your family strong and healthy and to be prepared as children grow and change.
+Their goal is to help you find the tools and resources you need to keep your family strong and healthy and to be prepared as children grow and change.

 - What Makes Family Resource Centers Unique?

 - Who Are Family Resource Centers For?

 Everything that an FRC does is designed to build upon one or more of the Five Strengths.

 Family Resource Center’s services are centered around proven approaches to help parents and caregivers: